flipdishbytes/api-client-csharp/docs/WebhooksApi.md

 <a name="craetewebhooksubscription"></a>
 # **CraeteWebhookSubscription**
-> FlipdishPublicModelsV1ApiResultsRestApiIntegerResult CraeteWebhookSubscription (string clientId, FlipdishPublicModelsV1WebhooksWebhookSubscription webhookSubscription)
+> RestApiIntegerResult CraeteWebhookSubscription (string clientId, WebhookSubscription webhookSubscription)

 Create a webhook subscription for you Oauth client